- Must visit

 Discover the best of The Hague — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect The Hague trip today.

-World-famous museum in a historic mansion, best known for Vermeer’s Girl with a Pearl Earring and other Dutch Golden Age masterpieces.
+World-class museum famous for Vermeer’s Girl with a Pearl Earring and masterpieces from the Dutch Golden Age.

-The city’s famous seaside district with a broad beach, pier, promenade, and strong appeal for sunset walks and social-media photos.
+The city’s coastal district with beach, pier, promenade, and attractions.
+A classic stop for sea views and lively energy.

 Official public transport app